Introducing Tummy Time to Baby

 - Exposes baby to a different environment

 At what age should you start tummy time?
-While there’s no prescription for exactly when to begin practicing tummy time, the American Academy of Pediatrics recommends parents get going on it early.
-In fact, babies born at full term with no health issues can start tummy time as soon as their first day home from the hospital—so long as you and your newborn are both awake and alert, and you or another caregiver are there to supervise.
+While there’s no prescription for exactly when to begin practicing tummy time, the AAP recommends parents get started on it right away.
+In fact, babies born at full term with no health issues can start tummy time as early as their first day home from the hospital—so long as you and your newborn are both awake and alert, and you or another caregiver are there to supervise.
+For babies born prematurely or with any medical issues, discuss when to start tummy time with your pediatrician.

 Don’t be surprised if baby hates tummy time and those initial attempts are met with some resistance.
 “Babies usually don’t like it and get cranky about it,” says Michael McKenna, MD, a pediatrician at St. Vincent Medical Group in Zionsville, Indiana.
 “The first time, they might only be down there for a minute before they start screaming.
 It’s about getting them used to being in that position.
 You’ll probably have to start with short sessions and work your way up.”